b3lial/esp32-temp-humidity/README.md

 # ESP32 Cloud Sensor
 Esp32 firmware for DHT22 based temperature/humidity sensor.
-Connects to to your local wifi access point and publishes sensor data via rest uri __http://cloudsensor/data__.
+Connects to to your local wifi access point and

+* publishes sensor data via rest uri __http://cloudsensor/data__.
+* sends sensor data to an influx db

 ## Hardware
 You will need: